naninovel/docs/docs/api/index.md

 ; the following will make it visible on the scene.
 @showUI Calendar

-; Given you've hide the entire UI with @hideUI, show it back
+; Given you've hidden the entire UI with @hideUI, show it back.
 @showUI

 ; Simultaneously reveal built-in `TipsUI` and custom `Calendar` UIs.